Battle of Qamishli (2021)

-The 2021 Battle of Qamishli was a battle between security forces of the Autonomous Administration of North and East Syria (AANES) and forces loyal to the Syrian Arab Republic in the northeastern Syrian city of Qamishli.
-The clashes began on 20 April 2021, after Asayish targeted a vehicle carrying NDF militia fighters.
+The Battle of Qamishli (2021) took place between security forces of the Autonomous Administration of North and East Syria (AANES) and forces loyal to the Syrian Arab Republic in the northeastern Syrian city of Qamishli.
+The clashes began on 20 April 2021, after Asayish targeted a vehicle carrying pro-Syrian government NDF militia fighters.
 The clashes were conducted with medium and light weapons such as AK-47s as well as RPGs.

 The Asayish captured Tayy and Halako neighborhoods during the battle, and captured most NDF checkpoints.
 Following this, a deal between the AANES and the SAA was agreed upon, allowing for the NDF to completely leave Qamishli and for regular Syrian Army soldiers to fulfill the role of the NDF.
 The battle led to the Asayish controlling almost all of Qamishli city.